PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 NCHW-to-NHWC post-Transpose.
 The side mode requires that post-Transpose plus exactly one additional axis-zero Squeeze consumer.
 The unary/Reshape mode requires an axis-zero Squeeze, one of the thirteen retained unary operators, a second rank-four Reshape, and the post-Transpose.
-Only the Squeeze/residual-ADD/Reshape tail remains in the ordered compatibility path and is not partially matched or mutated by this owner.
+The residual mode replaces the unary with an ADD whose other input is normalized from either a rank-three HWC-to-CHW Transpose or an NHWC-to-NCHW Transpose followed by Squeeze and an optional supported unary.
+All four modes are fully owned; the compatibility function is a 60-line graph-order/shared-32-cap dispatcher with no ModelIR mutation of its own.

 One `ModelIRGraphIndex` proves every producer, duplicate producer, consumer multiplicity, operator role and order, public boundary, exact concrete shape,